Silent Vibrations: Embracing Sound in Yoga

 by Mike Burke, Director of Operations

 Sound and yoga share a rich and deep history.
 There’s a growing body of research which supports the idea that sound aids in concentration and meditation, decreases anxiety levels and improves blood pressure.
-We’re learning that the right use of sound and music can alter our brain’s electrical activity, influence moods, and contribute to positive mental states.
+We’re learning that the right use of sound and music can alter our brain’s activity, influence moods, and contribute to positive mental states.

 There’s a term used frequently in yoga, prana, which is roughly translated from Sanskrit to “life energy.”
 The belief is that this energy is carried through our breath.
 When we speak, sing, or vocalize sound, we’re using our prana to affect the energy of the area and people around us.
 If you’ve taken a yoga class, you’ve likely sung om at the beginning.
 In additional to the spiritual elements of this mantra, collectively singing this one word as a group establishes a new energy.
 It’s a reminder that whoever you are, whatever you’ve mentally brought with you to the class, it all dissolves into one group consciousness during practice.
 And that’s only the first five minutes of class.